equinor/ert/docs/rst/manual/reference/configuration/observations.rst

 values, the observation errors and their grid location.
 Each OBS shall have a unique key within the BLOCK_OBSERVATION instance, and is required to have the items I, J, K, VALUE and ERROR.
-These are the grid i,j and k indicies for the observation point, the observed value and it's standard deviation.
+These are the grid i,j and k indices for the observation point, the observed value and it's standard deviation.

 As with a SUMMARY_OBSERVATION, the observation time can be given as